sjoblomj/remote-comparer-maven-plugin/Readme.md

 ### Technical
 A few technical notes for the interested:
 * The remote files will be downloaded to the target directory.
-After comparison, they is deleted.
+After comparison, they are deleted.
-* When comparing files, the end of lines are not considered.
+* When comparing files, the line endings are not considered.
 * Maven Modules are supported: If the remote-comparer-maven-plugin is in a submodule, then give the `localFilePath` relative to the submodule.
 The base directory of the submodule will be used as the path in which to look for `localFilePath`.
 * The plugin runs during the `VALIDATE` phase of Maven.

 ## License
 This code is dual-licensed under [Apache License 2.0 or later](LICENSE), or the [MIT License](LICENSE-MIT)

 ## Icon
 The icon for this project represents a file on a local drive on the left, and a remote file from the Internet on the right.
 The Apache Maven feathers form an equality sign between them.